farkam135/GoIV/DEVELOPMENT.md

 * Use the imperative mood in the subject line
 * Wrap the body at 72 characters
 * Use the body to explain what and why vs. how

+## Generating Signed Release Builds
+Follow the instructions under [Sign Your Release Build] (https://developer.android.com/studio/publish/app-signing.html#release-mode) to generate your own keystore.jks file.
+Place the generated keystore.jks in `<path-to-go-iv>/app`.
+Make a copy of keystore.properties.sample and rename it to keystore.properties.
+Change the fields to correspond to your own generated keystore and you should be good to go.